MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 In this article, you learn how to create a OneLake shortcut that exposes the data in your KQL Database to all of [!INCLUDE [product-name](../includes/product-name.md)]'s experiences.

-This shortcut is a two-step process that requires you to enable data copy to OneLake, and then to create a shortcut in OneLake.
-Use this shortcut if you want to access your data in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.
+This shortcut is a two-step process that requires you to do the following:

+ 1. Enable data copy to OneLake
+ 1. Create a shortcut in OneLake.

+ Use this shortcut if you want to access your data in other [!INCLUDE [product-name](../includes/product-name.md)] experiences.

 To query referenced data from OneLake in your KQL Database, see [Create a OneLake shortcut](onelake-shortcut.md).